Hurricane Hugo: Lesser Antilles

-Virgin Islands
+United States Virgin Islands

 President Bush declared the U.S. Virgin Islands a disaster area.
 A temporary air traffic control tower was erected at Alexander Hamilton Airport in Saint Croix six days after the storm.
 Cyril E. King Airport in Saint Thomas, having suffered less damage, resumed operations within 24 hours.
 Power was restored in most of Saint Croix and Saint Thomas within three months.
 The islands' telephone systems were badly crippled by the storm, and only limited service was restored to businesses in December 1989.
 Some private residences in Saint Croix remained without telephone service until March 1990.
-Between 300–500 prisoners were freed from prison in Saint Croix after the storm, either by escaping or by release due to food and water shortages in the prison.
+Between 300 and 500 prisoners were freed from prison in Saint Croix after the storm, either by escaping or by release due to food and water shortages in the prison.
 The Federal Emergency Management Agency (FEMA) dispatched a C-141 airlifter with government relief workers and communications equipment to Saint Croix.
-West Indies Transport, Inc., used ships damaged by Hugo as "docks, repair facilities, and housing for employees" in the storm's aftermath.
-The company was found guilty on 16 counts of conspiracy, environmental crimes, racketeering, and visa fraud; their conviction was appealed to and affirmed by the United States Court of Appeals for the Third Circuit in U.S. v.
-West Indies Transport, Inc. (1997).
 The demographics of the Virgin Islands a year after Hugo reflected the hurricane's impact: roughly 10% of Saint Croix's populace did not return to the island within a year of Hugo.
 A smaller exodus occurred at Saint Thomas and Saint John.